Nintendo Space World

-The show was the launch or marketing flashpoints of countless major industrywide products, especially Nintendo's flagship platforms and video games.
-The show launched the Super Famicom, GameCube, Game Boy Advance, Nintendo 64, 64DD, and all the ongoing games in the Super Mario, The Legend of Zelda, and Pokémon franchises.
-Some major exhibits would be teased and then never seen again, leaving fans and press to maintain hype and inquiry for years, as with the Super Mario 128 demo spectacle, the controversial Wind Waker teaser video, Mother 3 (EarthBound 64), and a litany of lost 64DD games.
+The show was the launch or marketing flashpoints of countless products, especially Nintendo's flagship platforms and video games.
+The show launched the Super Famicom, Nintendo 64, 64DD, Game Boy Advance, GameCube, and all the ongoing games in the Super Mario, The Legend of Zelda, and Pokémon franchises.
+Some major exhibits were teased and then never seen again, leaving fans and press to maintain hype and inquiry for years, as with the Super Mario 128 demo spectacle, the controversial art style of the Wind Waker teaser video, Mother 3 (EarthBound 64), and a litany of lost 64DD games.

 Format

-The three day format began with one day called Shoshinkai (lit. "beginning party") dedicated to press, and two days called Space World for full public attendance.
+The three day format began with one day called Shoshinkai (lit. "beginning party") exclusively for press attendance, and two days called Space World for open public attendance.
 Nintendo officially referred to the whole event as "Shoshinkai" for some years until 1996, and then as "Space World" since 1997.
 The show floor had many third party booths surrounding Nintendo's large main booths, all with videos and many playable prerelease games, and some with outlandish decor and character performances.
-Unlike most other video game trade events, it was not held at any set interval; Nintendo decided whether and when to hold the show at any time.
+Unlike most other video game trade events, only Nintendo decided whether and when to hold each annual show.
 It was in Japan, either in Kyoto which also hosts Nintendo's headquarters, or at the Makuhari Messe convention center in Chiba.
 After the most recent Space World show in 2001, the company instead began to favor online publishing and industry-wide conferences such as E3.

 Nintendo Power explains: "Q: What is Famicom Space World?
 A: Space World is a free show for the public that follows the one-day Shoshinkai.
 Gamers who wish to attend need only pick up an entry pass at any official Nintendo retail location in Japan."